Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Experiment

 \section{Experiment}

 In this section, we conduct experiments to evaluate whether the proposed UQ metrics can effectively identify intermediate uncertainty in LLM reasoning.
-Specifically, we examine whether these metrics provide informative signals for locating erroneous reasoning steps, under pure logical reasoning (Section~\ref{sec:logic}) and mathematical reasoning (Section~\ref{sec:math}), and then we provide additional analysis.
+Specifically, we examine whether these metrics provide informative signals for locating erroneous reasoning steps.
+We will first introduce experimental setups, pipeline and baselines in Section \ref{sec:experiment_setup} (additionally in Appendix~\ref{sec:exp_detail}).
+Results, analysis and case studies will be presented in Section \ref{sec:experiment_results}.
+Finally, the discussion of efficiency will be included in Section \ref{sec:efficiency}.